claint76/inivation-docs/Hardware user guides/User_guide_-_DAVIS240.md

 <p align="center"><img src="media/DAVIS240_conn.png" width="600"/></p>

-These shows what these connectors are connected to:
+These shows what these connectors are connected to for the DAVIS240A/B:

 <p align="center"><img src="media/DAVIS240_conn1_pinout.png" width="600"/></p>

-(Note that in a previous version of this documentation, AERMonAdd6 and AERMonAdd7 were accidentally swapped)
+NOTE: the DAVIS240C is identical, but for the AERMonAdd6 and 7 pins being inverted!

 <p align="center"><img src="media/DAVIS240_conn2_pinout.png" width="600"/></p>